-Engagement with other partners including police and local authority Prevent coordinators
+Engagement with other partners including police and local authority Prevent coordinators.

-The College's Head of Security (Gavin Prime) is a member of the HE and FE Prevent London Region Group chaired by the prevent co-ordinator for London.
-Gavin Prime is also a member of the Brent Prevent Delivery Group & The Brent Prevent Steering Group chaired by Kibibi Octave at Brent Local Authority.
-Through this Gavin Prime is also in direct contact with the Brent Channel Multi Agency Programme (Front Door).
-All referrals are made to the Police through Gavin Prime.
+The Designated Safeguarding Leads are members of the HE and FE Prevent London Region Group chaired by the Prevent co-ordinator for London Brent Prevent Delivery Group & The Brent Prevent Steering Group.

+They also in direct contact with the Brent & Westminster Channel Multi Agency Programme (Front Door).

+All referrals are made to the Police through the Designated Safeguarding Leads.